Tevita Pangai Junior: 2018

 After showing a good performance in Round 1 against the St. George Illawarra Dragons as Brisbane lost 34–12 at Kogarah Oval.
 In Round 2 in the Queensland derby match against the North Queensland Cowboys, Pangai Junior had a monster performance, scoring a try out of sheer strength, nearly scoring a second identical try but was disallowed and making a very crucial try saving tackle on North Queensland forward Scott Bolton as he ran to score under the posts from a inside ball from Johnathan Thurston but was slammed into the goalpost by him in the 78th minute and the Broncos came on top as 24–20 winners at Suncorp Stadium.
-As Pangai Junior showed himself as the standout forward for Brisbane, he was under consideration for the New South Wales State of Origin squad, but he opted to stay loyal to Tonga to represent his family but later didn’t take part in the Pacific international against Samoa due to injury.
+As Pangai Junior showed himself as the standout forward for Brisbane, he was under consideration for the New South Wales State of Origin squad, but he opted to stay loyal to Tonga to represent his family but later did not take part in the Pacific international against Samoa due to injury.
 After missing a couple of matches due to injury in Round 19 against the Penrith Panthers, Pangai Junior had a sensational first half, scoring two tries as Brisbane went on to win convincingly 50-18 at Suncorp Stadium.
 Pangai Junior would finish his best season to date, playing in 22 matches and scoring five tries for Brisbane.
 On 20 October, he played in the historical first-ever Test match between Tonga and the Australian Kangaroos, scoring a try in the 34-16 loss at Mt Smart Stadium, playing in front of a sold-out crowd at Mount Smart Stadium, Auckland.
 In late November, Pangai Junior announced that he wanted to represent New South Wales for the 2019 series, after being named in Brad Fittler’s 32-man training squad.
 On 6 December 2018, Pangai Junior re-signed with the Broncos on a 1-year contract for the 2019 season, despite being offered lucrative contracts from other clubs.